nilva-challenge/Django-SportAnalytic/README.md

 ### Key Features:
 - Integration with a sports API to retrieve fixtures
 - Storage and analysis of fixture data over a specified date range
-- Caching with Redis to improve performance and fallback mechanism using a database cache
+- Caching with Redis to improve performance and fallback mechanism using a database cache (advanced)
 - Generation of summaries and insights based on the collected data
 - Providing API documentation and ensuring code quality